Korotana/Korotana/README.md

     👋 Hi, I’m Yuvraj Korotana.
 I am currently enrolled at the prestigious University of Saskatchewan in an undergraduate program in Computer Science.

-    🌱I am currently in my fourth year at the University of Saskatchewan.
+    🌱I am a recent graduate from the University of Saskatchewan.

     I'm a passionate Full Stack Developer with a strong foundation in various programming languages and technologies.
 I'm always eager to learn and explore new tools and techniques.